 Casting contd.

-We will look to have 2 groups of young adult and children to work across the productions, providing cover etc. However we will look to share costumes and think of hygienic ways to manage that ( leotards / t-shirts underneath etc ).
+We will look to have 2 groups of young adult and children to work across the productions, providing cover etc 8 per age group split into 2 groups.
+However we will look to share costumes and think of hygienic ways to manage that ( leotards / t-shirts underneath etc ).
 Additionally we will look at how to include all in the filmed performance final sections.

-Discussions to be had regarding payment for children / young adults.
+Discussions to be had regarding payment for children / young adults and how to manage this.

 Additional Discussions